votingworks/electionguard-kotlin-multiplatform/docs/CommandLineInterface.md

         2. In _webapps/keyceremony_, run _webapps.electionguard.keyceremony.RunRemoteKeyCeremony_ CLI (see
            RunRemoteKeyCeremonyTest as an example of the inputs needed).

-4. **Create input plaintext ballots** based on the manifest in ElectionConfig.
-The following examples may be useful:
-    1. _TestWorkflow_ uses _RandomBallotProvider_ to generate random test ballots.
+4. **Create test input plaintext ballots** 1._electionguard.workflow.GenerateFakeBallots_ generates random test ballots.
-    2. _GenerateFakeBallots_ uses _RandomBallotProvider_ to generate random test ballots.

 5. **Batch Encryption**.
-The following examples may be useful:
-    1. _electionguard.encrypt.RunBatchEncryption_ is a CLI that reads an ElectionInitialized record and input plaintext ballots, encrypts the ballots and writes out EncryptedBallot protobuf records.
+    1. _electionguard.encrypt.RunBatchEncryption_ is a CLI that reads an ElectionInitialized record and input plaintext ballots, encrypts the ballots and writes out EncryptedBallot records.
 If any input plaintext ballot fails validation, it is annotated and written to a separate directory, and not encrypted.

 6. **Accumulate Tally**.
-The following examples may be useful:
-    1. _electionguard.tally.RunAccumulateTally_ is a CLI that reads an ElectionInitialized record and EncryptedBallot records, sums the votes in the encrypted ballots and writes out a _EncryptedTally_ protobuf record.
+    1. _electionguard.tally.RunAccumulateTally_ is a CLI that reads an ElectionInitialized record and EncryptedBallot records, sums the votes in the encrypted ballots and writes out a _EncryptedTally_ record.

 7. **Decryption**.
-The following examples may be useful:
-    1. _electionguard.decrypt.RunTrustedTallyDecryption_ is a CLI for testing, that will run locally in a single process, that reads an EncryptedTally record and local DecryptingTrustee records, decrypts the tally and writes out a _DecryptedTallyOrBallot_ protobuf record.
+    1. _electionguard.decrypt.RunTrustedTallyDecryption_ is a CLI for testing, that will run locally in a single process, reads an EncryptedTally record and local DecryptingTrustee records, decrypts the tally and writes out a _DecryptedTallyOrBallot_ record for the tally.
-    2. _electionguard.decrypt.RunTrustedBallotDecryption_ is a CLI for testing, that will run locally in a single process, that reads a spoiled ballot record and local DecryptingTrustee records, decrypts the ballot and writes out a _DecryptedTallyOrBallot_ protobuf record that represents the decrypted spoiled ballot.
+    2. _electionguard.decrypt.RunTrustedBallotDecryption_ is a CLI for testing, that will run locally in a single process, that reads a spoiled ballot record and local DecryptingTrustee records, decrypts the ballot and writes out a _DecryptedTallyOrBallot_ record for the spoiled ballot.

     3. To run a decryption using the webapps CLI: